Advancing prosperity for architects

 - Compensation: salaries and benefits to attract and retain the talent we need

-We understand that price-fixing is not allowed.
-Now, let’s discuss all of the other levers that can be pulled to improve our overall financial outlook.
-We not only owe it to ourselves, but we owe it to those who are coming into this profession expecting to be able to meet their financial needs on an architect’s salary.
-It is no secret that the cost of living is steadily rising.
+AIA is particularly committed to understanding and discussing the economic challenges and opportunities of our young architects.
+The backbone of our industry is our talent and ability to recruit young talent.
+Those who are coming into this profession expect to be able to meet their financial needs on an architect’s salary.
+Yet, it is no secret that the cost of living is steadily rising.
 Architecture students are graduating with staggering student debt on top of needing to cover their basic expenses with 73 percent of all AIA members needing to borrow money to pay for college.
 But when you consider age, it tells a more troubling story: 89 percent of AIA members under 35 are burdened with student debt, compared to 66 percent of those between 55 and 64 who needed student loans when they were in school.
 All of this coupled with relatively slow growth in starting salaries is a recipe for the talent shortages we are seeing in the workforce.
 As a result, almost half of AIA members who borrowed money for college have considered leaving architecture or have already done so (44 percent).

 We invite you to review the guidance and provide your feedback to me directly: kimberlydowdell@aia.org